jaimetur/GooglePhotosTakeoutHelper/README.md

 **Disadvantages:**
 - ⚠️ Completely loses album organization
 - ⚠️ No way to recover album information later
-- ⚠️ `Trash` and `Archive` content will be deleted since both folders are considered as Album folders and this strategy delete all albums

 **Best for:** Users who don't care about album organization and just want all photos in chronological order.

 ## Important Notes

+> [!IMPORTANT]
-- **File Movement:** GPTH moves files from the input to output directory to save space.
+> - **File Movement:** GPTH moves files from the input to output directory to save space.
 Files are moved, not copied, which means the input directory structure will be modified as files are relocated.
-- **Album-Only Photos:** Some photos exist only in albums (not in year folders).
+> - **Album-Only Photos:** Some photos exist only in albums (not in year folders).
 GPTH handles these differently depending on the mode chosen.
-- **Duplicate Handling:** If a photo appears in multiple albums, the behavior varies by mode (shortcuts link to same file, duplicate-copy creates multiple copies, etc.).
+> - **Duplicate Handling:** If a photo appears in multiple albums, the behavior varies by mode (shortcuts link to same file, duplicate-copy creates multiple copies, etc.).
+> - ⚠️ **Special Folders:** Special folders (`Archive`, `Trash`, `Locked Folder`...) will be excluded from any album strategy and will be directly moved to output folder within `Special Folders` subfolder.
+>

 ## Command Line Usage